Exploring

 lined with intricate rosewood panelling; and the Great Gallery, where

-banquets.
+crystal chandeliers hang from painted ceilings.
 Outside, we walked through the garden’s fountains and statues up to

 the Gloriette, from which the entire palace and city skyline are visible.